Though we might wish otherwise, progress often starts small and takes time.

 “If the experiment succeeds,” he said.
 “Farmers in other places will follow it on their own.
 Farmers may not be influenced by any amount of lectures by scientists…For them, seeing is believing.”

 Indian states, including Kerala, Mizoram, and Arunachal Pradesh are already working towards becoming organic.
-And in a country where pesticides are still in use that have been banned in more than 67 countries, any increase in organic farming will make a positive difference.
+And in a country where pesticides that have been banned in more than 67 countries are still in use, any increase in organic farming will make a positive difference.

 Organic food sales in the U.S. have been increasing every year since the 1990s, and the trend is continuing.
 In 2015, organic food sales in the U.S. neared an estimated $37 billion, up 12% from the previous year.
 And when even more people demand organic food, more farmers will produce it, and prices will go down.

 If we want a world with less toxic food, a world that is safer for our health, our environment, and our climate, we have a lot more progress to achieve.
 And everyone can play a role if you choose to take action and support organic.
 Whether you’re a farmer or a consumer, you can make a difference.